cyclingzealot/letter_gen/README.md

 ]
 ```

-Attribute ``name`` is used for in folders in ``letters`` folder.
+Attribute ``name`` is used for name of folders in ``letters`` folder.
 Attribute ``text`` is inserted in place of ``$paragraph$`` placeholder in  TeX template.
 So far this file is hardcoded within gem package, in the future I plan to add an option to edit it via GUI.
 It now also contains only two items (so only two letters are generated) for demonstration purposes.